 "Why did you decide to follow her, Tyrion?
 What makes you think that this Targaryen will be any better than the last?"
 Jaime finally asked, answering a question with yet another question.

 "Because she has to be."
 Tyrion responded simply.

-For years Daenerys Targaryen had wondered what she would do if she ever came in contact with the man that had murdered her father.
+For years Daenerys Targaryen had wondered what she would do if she ever came in contact with the man who had murdered her father.
 Jaime Lannister.
 He'd been barely more than a boy at the time, a young man of seven-and-ten — only two years younger than Dany was now — yet he'd still been capable of killing a king.
-How many men and women had Dany had put to their deaths since beginning her reign?
+How many men and women had she had put to their deaths since beginning her reign?
 Her brother Viserys made the first; Mirri Maz Durr the second; and Xaro Xhoan Daxos and Doreah the third and fourth.
 Though only the second had been done by her own hand, she'd given the orders that took all the rest of their lives.
 Since then, countless more had been added to that list; people whose names she would never know.
-There was blood on her hands too, as well as her heart.
+There was blood on her hands, as well as her heart.
 Were they really so different, she and the Kingslayer?

 "Your Grace," Missandei spoke softly, stirring Dany from her thoughts of fire and blood.
 "It is time."

 Wringing her hands, Daenerys took a deep breath in order to calm herself, but still her fingers shook.
 Although she had felt many emotions when imagining her father's killer, she'd never thought that fear would become one of them.